madnesswithin/mb_printf/README.md

 # mb_printf
-Re-implementing the inbuilt printf functionality in my own function *This project has been created as part of the 42 curriculum by mbabu.*
+Re-implementing the inbuilt printf functionality in my own function.
+*This project has been created as part of the 42 curriculum by mbabu.*

 ## ft_printf 42 Project